sonntam/node-red-contrib-xstate-machine/README.md

 ## Development

 * Install dependencies using `npm install`
 * Trigger the build tool-chain using `npm run devbuild` to create a development build version that is easy to debug.
 If you use Visual Studio Code for development you can use the provided launch.json to run a node-red environment where you can quickly test the node.
+To use it first create a dir called `./tmp` in this packages root dir and then change to it.
+Then run `npm install ..` to create a link to your working copy of the package for the node-red environment.
 * Running `npm run build` will create deployable production output in the `./dist` directory.

 ## Acknowledgements